vkayy/vkdb/README.md

 ### Playground

 You can also play around with vq by running `vkdb::VQ::run...()`.
-This operates on a reserved database called `interpreter_default` (which, consequently, you should not use as a database name).
+This operates on a reserved database called `interpreter_default`.

 ```cpp
 #include <vkdb/vq.h>